2025–2026 Portland, Oregon, protests: Reactions

 On July 11, in response to posters with pictures, names, and addresses of local ICE officers that were handed out at previous protests by Rose City Antifa and affiliated groups, Homeland Security Secretary Kristi Noem promised "swift prosecution" of “anarchist and Antifa-affiliated groups.”
 The posters were handed out at protests, placed online, and put up fliers in the officers' neighborhoods.
 In one case, trash was dumped in an officer's property.
 She stated "We will prosecute those who dox ICE agents to the fullest extent of the law.
 These criminals are taking the side of vicious cartels and human traffickers.
 We won’t allow it in America."
 Noem also criticized Portland's government and other sanctuary cities.

 On August 26, US Secretary of Labor Lori Chavez-DeRemer, a former congresswoman who represented part of Portland, complimented Trump on his and ICE's efforts.
 In response to the protests she stated "we are expecting a crackdown."

 During a September 5 press conference, President Trump referred to Portland as "anarchy."
 He claims that protestors have "ruined that city" and living in Portland is "like living in hell."
 He said he was weighing federal intervention, including deployment of the National Guard.
-Oregon Governor Tina Kotek responded to the threats of deployment as "absurd, unlawful and un-American."
+Governor Tina Kotek responded to the threats of deployment as "absurd, unlawful and un-American."
 It has been reported that Trump may have been misled by a Fox News segment depicting the 2020 riots.
 At a September 19 press conference, President Trump asked reporters if they've seen what is happening in Portland.
 He claimed "this has been going on for years.
 People out of control and crazy.
 We’re going to stop that pretty soon."
 It was demonstrated that a post showing a violent arrest during confrontations between police and protesters, widely circulating on social media by the end of September, used images from 2020.